aequanimitas/snips/elixr/apps/lye/Chapter 10 - The Hitchhiker's guide to Concurrency.md

+**Erlang is about writing highly available systems, systems that run forever and are always able to meaningfully respond to clients**

+## Erlang Worldview
+- Everything is a process.
+- Processes are strongly isolated.
+- Process creation and destruction is a lightweight operation.
+- Message passing is the only way for processes to interact.
+- Processes can have unique names.
+- If you know the name of a process you can send it a message.
+- Processes share no resources.
+- Error handling is non-local.
+- Processes do what they are supposed to do or fail.

+## Challenges
+- minimize, isolate and recover from the effects of runtime errors (fault tolerance)
+- handle load increase by adding more hardware without changing or redeploying the code (scalability)
+- run the system in multiple machines so that others can take over if one fails (distribution)

+**BEAM == Erlang VM**

 ## Concurrency and Parallelism

 Both means processes running independently, the difference is in concurrency, they don’t all run necessarily at the same time, while parallelism means running all at the same time

+- Two concurrent things == Two execution contexts, parallel processing doesn't happen automatically, it all depends on the number of cores.
+- Single core == no parallel execution
+- Concurrency by itself doesn't speed things up
+- Process creation is the mechanism to run something concurrently.
+After execution, the memory is released
+- When data is passed from one process to another, it is deep-copied since both processed can't share memory
+- processes' order of execution is not guaranteed

 ## Scalability
 - Users/Processes only react when a specific event happens